Xtra-Computing/thundersvm/README.md

 GPU-SVM
 ======
-GPU-SVM has modules for multi-class SVM training and classification, and also supports probabilistic output.
+GPU-SVM has modules for binary SVM training and classification.
 We are currently upgrading GPU-SVM to support SVM regression.

 The associated paper of this source code is: <i>Wen, Zeyi, et al. "MASCOT: fast and highly scalable SVM cross-validation using GPUs and SSDs."
 2014 IEEE International Conference on Data Mining</i>.